By Patrick Keys

 Longsheng, Guilin, China.
 Copyright Patrick Keys, All Rights Reserved

-The recent experiences of how-not-to get involved in other countries affairs (see: Afghanistan and Iraq) is fresh in the minds of the US and the EU, and thus calls to Western nations to support Egyptian or Sudanese claims to historic allocations of the Nile are unlikely to succeed.
+The recent experiences of how-not-to get involved in other country’s affairs (see: Afghanistan and Iraq) is fresh in the minds of the US and the EU, and thus calls to Western nations to support Egyptian or Sudanese claims to historic allocations of the Nile are unlikely to succeed.
 Furthermore, China is unlikely to seize the opportunity, in a Western sense, given their profoundly different approach to foreign policy and foreign aid.

 Contrary to much commentary, I think that China will serve as a stabilizing, external force by providing a less-red-tape-laden approach to economic development.
-Though this method has garnered criticism for some of its projects, it also means that development is likely to happen faster than it would under more regulated system.
+Though this method has garnered criticism for some of its projects, it also means that development is likely to happen faster than it would under a more regulated system.